 Indulging in springs bounty with this Spring Pea Farro Salad!

-Spring is in full swing here in Los Angeles and I couldn't be happier.
-This weeks trip to the farmers market left me with a fridge full of spring produce that I immediately whipped up into this Farro Salad!
-Using asparagus, english peas, pea tendrils, a healthy dose of feta and a lemon champagne vinaigrette, this is an easy weeknight meal or lunch that's celebrating a few of the best parts of spring!
+Spring is in full swing in Los Angeles and I couldn't be happier.
+Last weeks trip to the farmers market left me with a fridge full of spring produce!
+So I immediately whipped up into this Spring Pea Farro Salad before we left for the Galapagos!
+Using asparagus, peas, pea tendrils, a healthy dose of feta and a lemon champagne vinaigrette, this is an easy dinner or lunch that's highlighting the best parts of spring!

-- Bring a medium pot of water to a boil, add the peas and asparagus and blanch for 60 seconds.
-Drain the water and immediately submerge the peas and asparagus in a bowl of ice water to stop the cooking process.
+- Bring a medium pot of water to a boil, add the peas and asparagus and blanch for 2 minutes.
+Drain the water and immediately submerge the peas and asparagus in a bowl of ice water to stop the cooking process and keep them bright green.
 Drain them from the ice water and set aside.

 - In the same pot, cook the farro according to the package directions.
 Once fully cooked, remove from heat and let sit for a few minutes to cool.

 - In a cast iron skillet, heat the olive oil over medium high heat.
 Add the garlic and red pepper flakes and sauté for 30 seconds.
-Add the pea tendrils and sauté for 2-3 minutes until slightly wilted.
+Add the peas and asparagus and sauté for 30 seconds until warmed.
 Season with salt and remove from heat.

-- Toss together the pea tendrils, cooked farro and the peas and asparagus.
-Add the crumbled feta.
+- Toss together the veggies, farro and the feta.

 - Meanwhile, whisk together the ingredients for the vinaigrette and then drizzle over the farro mixture.
 Serve immediately.
 This can be served cold, at room temperature or slightly warm.